 The paranoid imagination seeks itself: it constantly projects its unacceptable fantasies outward.
-This is the only way such people can see (and potentially know) themselves: in the image of the demonized Other.
+This is the only way some people can see (and potentially know) themselves: in the image of the demonized Other.
+In such a world of repressed desire, this is the only avenue open to healing.

 You must be cut off by a violent and dreadful death.
 For indeed the anger of the Lord would fall upon this whole Country where your sin hath been committed, if you should be suffered to live.

-What would happen to us all if we allowed them to sin?
-What did Puritans repress?
+They expressed their unending anxiety with this question: What will happen to us all if we allowed them to sin?
+What did the Puritans repress?
 How do we know our contemporary Puritans?
-Remember Pentheus in The Bacchae:
+As far back as 403 B.C., the Greek tragedian Euripides was already considering these themes in The Bacchae, where the hyper-puritan King Pentheus admits to his fantasy:

 … if I climbed that towering fir…then I could see their shameless orgies better.

+The most extreme of these gatekeepers of public morality take the voyeurism one important step further.
 It is not simply desire, but images of desire, that they project upon the Other.
-We find so many examples of such bizarre and intimately detailed moralizing, that we must ask, what were they so afraid of?
-Don’t those images come from their own obsessed imaginations?
+We find so many examples of such bizarre and intimately detailed moralizing that we must ask, what are they so afraid of?
+Indeed, what do they actually desire?
+Don’t those images come from their own fevered imaginations?

 The clues to the real issues are in the Puritan’s own fantasies.
 In 1889, one firebrand ranted against babysitters who allegedly allowed children to masturbate: “…the crime could hardly have been worse had the nurse…cut the throats of those innocent children…” This person didn’t find that image; he invented it.